Issues of packaging, food waste and sustainable practises are complex, but here are some useful tips for cutting down on waste in your kitchen.

 According to the latest figures from Wrap, by weight, household food waste makes up around 70% of the UK post-farm-gate total.
 They estimate that by cutting food waste, each household could save up to £700 per year as well as making less waste.
 More than one million tonnes of mixed plastics packaging from households are disposed of in the UK each year (excluding plastic bottles), but moves are being made to remedy this.
 Supermarkets are introducing ‘low plastic’ and ‘recyclable’ options and, in general, more online retailers are using recyclable packaging.

-Why: Wraps such as bees’ are a natural, reusable alternative to single-use plastic that can be composted or cut into strips to make fire/barbecue lighters once they’ve worn out.
-You can also swap baking parchment for reusable liners.
-Washable tin liners should last a lifetime if used correctly.
+Why: Wraps made of cotton and beeswax are a natural, reusable alternative to single-use plastic that can be composted or cut into strips to make fire/barbecue lighters once they’ve worn out.
+We love the Waxwrap range, including precut squares or rolls to use just like clingfilm, coming in colourful patterns to brighten up your kitchen.

 2. Swap sandwich bags for… reusable food bags or plastic containers